CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/woot/drops.md

         chance(Collection<Integer>)
         ```

-    - First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `java.lang.Object`).
+    - First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `net.minecraft.item.ItemStack`).

         ```groovy
         register()